GoogleCloudPlatform/dataflow-opinion-analysis/README.md

 ### Issues Under Investigation

-* Writing to BigQuery does not truncate existing content, even if --writeTruncate=true is specified This is because the BigQuery tables are defined as partitioned tables.
+* The IndexerPipeline Dataflow job does not truncate existing content in BigQuery tables, even if --writeTruncate=true is specified
+This is because the BigQuery tables are defined as partitioned tables.
 The workaround for truncating the content between job runs is to run the following script

 ```